dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 * **Previous Media Phrase** - Phrase template to go to the previous media item.
 * **Listen on Web Phrase** - Phrase to listen a song on the current speaker (Example: 'play $*').
 * **Watch on Web Phrase** - Phrase to watch a video on the current speaker (Example: 'watch $*').
-* **Listen on Spotify Phrase** - Phrase to listen a spotify song on the current speaker (Example: 'play $* on spotify').
-* **Watch on YouTube Phrase** - Phrase to watch a YouTube video on the current speaker (Example: 'watch $* on youtube').

-### Media Providers

-Configure required credentials for the supported media providers:

-* **Spotify Client Id** - Client ID for a Spotify app.
-(Creating a Spotify app requires a paid account) (Required for Spotify integration).
-* **Youtube API Key** -API key for a Google Cloud application with API 'YouTube Data API v3' enabled.
-(Required for the YouTube search functionality).

 ## Thing Configurations